isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 IPv6-only Preferred Networks
 ----------------------------

-A recent Internet-Draft `draft-ietf-dhc-v6only
-<https://datatracker.ietf.org/doc/html/draft-ietf-dhc-v6only-08>`_ soon to be published by IETF as
-RFC specifies a DHCPv4 option to indicate that a host supports an IPv6-only mode and is willing to forgo obtaining an IPv4 address if the network provides IPv6 connectivity.
+A `RFC8925 <https://tools.ietf.org/html/rfc8925>`_ recently published by IETF specifies a DHCPv4 option to indicate that a host supports an IPv6-only mode and is willing to forgo obtaining an IPv4 address if the network provides IPv6 connectivity.
 The general idea is that a network administrator can enable this option to signal to compatible dual-stack devices that the IPv6 connectivity is available and they can shut down their IPv4 stack.
 The new option